 Earlier this year, Forrester Research surveyed 348 financial decision-makers around the globe regarding corporate expenses.
 Almost a quarter of executives tallied indicated that Travel & Entertainment (T&E) expenses were one of the top three most challenging operating expenses to control - second only to maintenance expenses.

-The study showed these T &E challenges arise mostly because companies review expenses after the fact.
+The study showed these T &E challenges arise mostly because companies review expense reports after the fact.
 Additionally, employees have to manually input their expenses for reimbursement.
 More than 80% of companies with expense management systems, whether they were off the shelf or custom built, reported that input was manual.
 The report further found that employees do not like their T&E systems because they are time-consuming and because they require manual data entry.

 To prepare expense data for analysis, 59% of the respondents indicated their companies still use spreadsheets.
-Additionally, the survey found that 42% of the expense management systems couldn't import data from external systems.
+Additionally, the survey found that 42% of the expense management solutions couldn't import data from external systems.
 These shortcomings lead to a lack of understanding of how travel dollars are actually spent and lessen the opportunity of these companies to seek group discounts or consolidate vendors.

 60% of respondents said they would like the ability to access expense reports and dashboards on mobile devices.
 Almost half of the respondents said they would like easier and quicker modification of reports along with the capability to receive T&E data from outside sources.